porras/mrproper/README.md

                                 # value (this is specially useful for testing
                                 # methods with more than one parameter)

-In case this is not enough, you can just use a block and do whatever you want to generate the data:
+You can combine this cases ad infinitum, but in case this is not enough, you can just use a block and do whatever you want to generate the data:

     data do
       rand > 0.5 ?
 Wadus.new(rand(9)) : FooBar.new(rand(9))